antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 ### Repeated questioning

-Here we define an LLM function that allows the multiple question request invocations over the image:
+Here we define an LLM function that allows multiple question request invocations over the image:

 ```mathematica
 fst = LLMVisionFunction["For the given image answer the question: ``.
 Be as concise as possible in your answers.", imgBarChart, "MaxTokens" -> 300]